USAJOBS/help-center/how-to/search/filters/who-may-apply.md

 ### Federal employees

 If you select this option, you’ll see jobs open to the general public AND jobs that are only open to the eligible groups listed below.
-You may see jobs you that you can’t apply for based on eligibility.
+You may see jobs that you can’t apply for based on eligibility.
 For example, some agencies may post a job that is only open to current agency employees.

 Select this option if you are: